Lowering the Base of Class E Airspace on the East Coast

 • At CTAF airports, will IFR aircraft be able to get a clearance to enter Class E on the ground instead of airborne?

-Tom M asked about 3 years ago
+Tom M asked almost 4 years ago

 We are working with our SME’s to confirm all operational details, but the intent is to provide IFR operators with an airways clearance on the ground, prior to becoming airborne.